StergachisLab/IsoSeq_smk/config/README.md

 # `config.yaml` Documentation

 This file configures input files, sample metadata, and reference genome paths.
+Please use absolute paths in this file.

 ## Configuration Options